-- It can perform efficiently even in low sunlight which makes it an ideal for cloudy areas
+- It can perform efficiently even in low sunlight which makes it ideal for cloudy areas

-- It comes very expensive in the market and that becomes over the budget for some people.
+- It is relatively expensive in the solar market which can be over the budget for some people.

-- There is a lot of waste material when the silicon is cut during manufacture
+- There is a lot of waste material when the silicon is cut during its manufacture

-Polycrystalline Solar CellsPolycrystalline Cells are produced from a piece of silicon which is made up of many crystals.
+Poly-crystalline cells are produced from a piece of silicon which is made up of many crystals.
 It is made by melting up many fragments of silicon together to form the wafers for the panel.
-This silicon is then poured into a square mould which creates the specific shape of polycrystalline.
-They do not go through any cutting process like monocrystalline cells.
+This silicon is then poured into a square mould which creates the specific shape of poly-crystalline.
+They do not go through any cutting process like mono-crystalline cells.
 These solar panels are also known as multi-crystalline or many-crystal silicon.
-Although these solar cells are available at an affordable price it is less efficient compared to monocrystalline since, there is to less freedom for the electrons to move.
+Although these solar cells are available at an affordable price, it is less efficient compared to mono-crystalline since there is less freedom for the electrons to move.
 They also need a lot of space and they are usually grainy and appear like dark-blue hue.
-Below given are some of the advantages of Polycrytalline cells are:

 - The manufacturing process of polycrystalline is cheaper and easier compared to monocrystalline cells.